hamzabelakri/hamzabelakri/README.md

 - 🔭 I’m currently working as an intern at **IoWaves**

-- 🌱 I’m currently learning **TypeScript, Nest Js, Golang, Docker,RabbitMQ**
+- 🌱 I’m currently learning **TypeScript, Nest Js, Golang, Docker, RabbitMQ**

 - 👨‍💻 All of my projects are available at [https://my-portoflio.netlify.app/](https://my-portoflio.netlify.app/)